-Rousseff made her most significant gains in approval in the poor, drought-stricken Northeast of Brazil, a region that was once a solid bastion of PT support, but which has seen the rapid rise of a possible election rival, Eduardo Campos of the Brazilian Socialist Party (PSB).
+Rousseff made her most significant gains in approval in the poor, drought-stricken Northeast of Brazil, a region that was once a solid bastion of support for the ruling Workers' Party (PT) but which has seen the rapid rise of a possible election rival, Eduardo Campos of the Brazilian Socialist Party (PSB).

-(Additional reporting by Maria Carolina Marcello; Editing by Steve Orlofsky; and Peter Galloway)
+(Additional reporting by Maria Carolina Marcello; Editing by Steve Orlofsky)

 - White House reverses, says Obama met uncle and lived with him during law school